sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 > Always ensure your project is selected!
 > How to select the project?
 Select it at the top left of the OpenShift Console.

-There are many ways to do this, e.g. via the OpenShift Console or via the command line.
+There are many ways to do this, e.g. via the OpenShift Console (see the "+" icon) or via the command line.

-Don't forget to change the `YOUR-OPENSHIFT-PROJECT` in the yaml code to match your OpenShift project.
+Don't forget to change the `YOUR-OPENSHIFT-PROJECT` placeholder - to match your OpenShift project - after pasting the below yaml code.

 ```
 apiVersion: argoproj.io/v1beta1